1224AmOgH/DSO_Blog/seminar_blog_full.md

 <li><b>Dataset Creation** – DeepSpaceYoloDataset</b></li>

-<p>The authors compiled a dataset of 4,696 annotated images, drawn from real telescope sessions using Vespera and Stellina instruments.
+<p style="text-align: justify;"> The authors compiled a dataset of 4,696 annotated images, drawn from real telescope sessions using Vespera and Stellina instruments.
 Each image had to be manually labelled and bounding boxes had to be drawn around DSOs.</p>

 <li><b>Transfer Learning for YOLOv7</b></li>